 Does solar thermal receive RHI payments?

-Yes solar thermal receives an unconfirmed 19.2p for every Kilowatt of energy it produces through the RHI.
+Yes solar thermal receives payments for every Kilowatt of energy it produces through the RHI.

 Types of solar thermal